MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-backup-restore.md

 > [!IMPORTANT]
 > This feature is in preview.
 It might change or be removed in the future updates.

+As an administrator, you can restore an existing environment from a time in the past, within the 30-day retention period that applies to both production and sandbox environments.

-Database backups are an essential part of any business continuity and disaster recovery strategy, because they protect your data from corruption or deletion. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online service uses Azure SQL Database as the underlying database backup technology for its environments.
+Database backups are an essential part of any business continuity and disaster recovery strategy, because they protect your data from corruption or deletion. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online uses Azure SQL Database as the underlying database backup technology for its environments.
 All databases are protected by automated backups that are continuously created and maintained by the Azure SQL service.
-The backup retention period for Business Central databases is set to 30 days for both production and sandbox environments.
-For more information about this backup process, see [Automated backups - Azure SQL Database & SQL Managed Instance](/azure/azure-sql/database/automated-backups-overview).

-As an administrator, you can restore an existing environment from a time in the past, within the 30-day retention period.
+For more information, see [Databases and backups](../service-overview.md#databases-and-backups).

 > [!NOTE]
 > An environment can only be restored within the same [!INCLUDE[prod_short](../developer/includes/prod_short.md)] version (minor and major).